 2. Strategic solutions: (i.e. Business Process Management or BPM) that gives a bigger picture of banks’ business processes.
 This is done to optimize and automate them as much as possible.
 A BPM solution is an integrated platform combining real time process monitoring, modelling and optimisation of capabilities.
 Unlike the tactical solutions explained above, that are usually static, BPM operates on a different principle: continuous improvement.
 Thus allowing sustainable and long-term cost cutting.

 In the United Kingdom, Lloyd Banking Group invested in 2011 in a 4-year digital transformation program for their back-office.
 This program included the deployment of a BPM application that automated and simplified the entire complex banking process.
 This investment allowed the Group to achieve £352 million in annual savings, and a 7% decrease in total costs.
 The number of unique processes dropped from 700 to only 23, reducing manual mistakes.
 In 2014, the aim of Lloyds Banking Group was to reach £1,7 billion in savings.

 3. Transformational solutions.
 Although this technology requires higher investments, it also has a longer ROI.
 The impact of these solutions reaches all levels within a bank.
 It encourages product innovation as well as the development of web or mobile application.
 The latter are dedicated to the enhancement of customer experience, based on a back and front office integration.
-Being able to combine data from different streams, retail banks can finally respond to market needs and provide impeccable customer experience.
+Being able to combine data from different streams, retail banks can finally respond to Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... needs and provide impeccable customer experience.